 Gabon Oil And Gas Market Analysis by Mordor Intelligence

-The Gabon Oil And Gas Market size is estimated at USD 1.78 billion in 2026, and is expected to reach USD 2.12 billion by 2031, at a CAGR of 3.62% during the forecast period (2026-2031).
+The Gabon Oil And Gas Market size was valued at USD 1.72 billion in 2025 and is estimated to grow from USD 1.78 billion in 2026 to reach USD 2.12 billion by 2031, at a CAGR of 3.62% during the forecast period (2026-2031).

 Deep-water exploration successes, a streamlined dual-code fiscal regime, and steady Asian demand for low-sulfur crude underpin the outlook.
 At the same time, declining legacy onshore fields, skills gaps in subsea operations, and tighter safety oversight keep growth moderate.
 Upstream activity will remain the engine of the Gabon oil & gas market as international oil companies (IOCs) accelerate drilling around Dussafu and Hibiscus, while Perenco’s Cap Lopez floating LNG facility anchors midstream investment.
 Decommissioning spend is also rising, creating a parallel opportunity set for specialized contractors.